-FRGMENTS is another of Julien’s projects consisting of installations and live performances.
-Commissioned by Asia Culture Center in Gwangju, South Korea, it includes 360 degrees video shooting of human faces and sound production of recorded material exclusively from machines, field recording and modular synthesisers.
-In this work, sound and visual react in real time in a very complex and dynamic system.
+FRGMENTS, commissioned by Asia Culture Center in Gwangju, South Korea, includes 360 degrees of video shooting of human faces and sound production of recorded material exclusively from machines, field recording and modular synthesisers.
+In this work, sound and visuals react in real time in a very complex and dynamic system.

-Julien Bayle currently works in a significant project named STRUCTURE.LIVE that will be his first project to be a real collision between human and inert things.
+Julien Bayle currently works in STRUCTURE.LIVE, his first project to be a real collision between humans and inert things.
 The systems in which he is working are pre-programmed and coded but without using any sound or video samples pre-recorded.
 The project is developed at “Laboratoire de Mathématiques Jean Leray” of the Université de Nantes and has been selected as the “2019 Art & Science collaboration” between Université de Nantes and the Arts & Techs Labo “Stéréolux”.

 His recent album, Violent Grains of Silence, is a post-cagean sound aesthetic approach, which results from the process of creating the album in the anechoic chamber of Laboratoire de Mécanique et Acoustique (LMA-CNRS).
 Interested in Curtis Roads’ Microsound (MIT Press) and granular synthesis, this happened in 2016, and he used composition techniques with Eurorack modular synthesiser only to amplify silence.

 Julien Bayle’s work seems intense, vast and exhausting; as a composer, a sound designer, a digital signal processing (DSP) programmer, and a visual artist, the results of his design express the sensitive desire to explore the movement of the sound around the space.